English & Media

 Students at KS3 are offered a varied programme of literacy skills, speaking and listening projects, library skills, media.
 ICT and literature in the form of plays, poetry and novels.
 Although we are laying the foundations for success at GCSE and in later life, the policy is to foster a confident use of language and an enjoyment of different texts.

 For Sixth Form study, each discipline is a popular choice.
 The A-Level specifications build upon knowledge and understanding from GCSE study.
 For example, the Edexcel English Language and Literature course develops an understanding of the factors which influence language, the importance of context and the ways in which writers construct a variety of literary and non-fiction texts, both spoken and written.
 Students get the chance to write their own texts for coursework, as well as studying major literary works for their exam.
 In Literature A-level, students acquire a sharper understanding of the different genres and the social and historical influences which have affected various writers through the ages, again pursuing the Edexcel qualification.
 Students can shape their own choice of question in an extended coursework essay in Year 13.
-Media Studies at A-level refines students’ knowledge of techniques and allows students to explore the social contexts that drive these forms of mass communication, continuing to work towards a WJEC Media qualification with coursework a major component again.
+Media Studies at A-level refines students’ knowledge of techniques and allows students to explore the social contexts that drive these forms of mass communication, continuing to work towards an Eduqas Media qualification with coursework a major component again.

 At all times, in any discipline, the focus is on engaging students and allowing them to experience the power of different styles of communication.
 The English Faculty works closely with the LRC to give experiences such as writer seminars, understanding research skills and resources for lessons.
 We welcome visiting drama groups to bring to life both Shakespeare and classic texts.
 Students go on a range of trips and visits such as theatre productions of set texts and a trip to the Roald Dahl museum in Year 7.
 The department has an excellent range of technology including interactive whiteboards, projectors for laptops and visualisers which allow for the instant display of a student’s work or other text.
 Staff are given regular opportunities to attend courses which give up to date understanding of examination requirements and teaching or assessment strategies.